Highest Paid Nonprofit CEOs

 March of Dimes Foundation's CEO compensation has historically run $500,000-$700,000 in total compensation per IRS Form 990.
 Search "March of Dimes" on this site for the most recent filing year.

 It depends on context.
 Large nonprofits managing billions in revenue (hospitals, universities, large healthcare systems) typically need to offer competitive compensation comparable to their for-profit peers — otherwise they can't recruit qualified executives.
-The IRS uses a "rebuttable presumption" standard requiring boards to benchmark CEO pay against comparable organizations.
+The IRS uses a "rebuttable presumption" standard requiring boards to benchmark executive pay against comparable organizations.
 Smaller charities under heavy public scrutiny face more pressure to keep pay modest.
-Our Efficiency Score weights CEO pay as a percentage of total expenses — a $1M CEO at a $1B nonprofit is structurally different from a $1M CEO at a $20M nonprofit.
+Our Efficiency Score weights current-officer compensation as a percentage of total revenue (25% of the score) — $1M in officer pay at a $1B nonprofit is structurally different from $1M at a $20M nonprofit.

 The "80/20 rule" in nonprofits typically refers to the program-expense ratio: ideally at least 80% of expenses should go to mission programs (vs. fundraising and overhead).
-Watchdog groups like Charity Navigator and CharityWatch use 65-80% as their thresholds for top ratings.
-The IRS does not require any specific ratio, but Form 990 reports allow public scrutiny.
-Our Efficiency Score factor for program ratio targets the 80% threshold.
+Watchdog groups like Charity Navigator and CharityWatch use 65-80% as their thresholds for top ratings, and you can compute it yourself from Form 990 Part IX, line 25.
+Our Efficiency Score does not include this ratio — total program service expenses are not available in the ProPublica feed we ingest — so we never estimate it; instead the score uses financial reserves, revenue consistency, and officer compensation.

 All compensation data comes from IRS Form 990, which tax-exempt organizations must file annually with the IRS.
 These filings are public record (free at ProPublica's Nonprofit Explorer or CauseIQ) and include detailed compensation for officers, directors, key employees, and the five highest-paid contractors.
 Total compensation includes base salary, bonuses, retirement plan contributions, deferred compensation, and benefits/perks.